isaacvera26/isaacvera26.github.io/_pages/about.md

 ¡Hola y bienvenido a mi blog!
 Aquí encontrarás una mezcla única de ideas, consejos y reflexiones sobre [tema principal del blog, e.g., tecnología, estilo de vida, programación, etc.], soy [Estudiante de Universidad de Guayaquil, Ecuador](https://www.ug.edu.ec/).
 Mi objetivo es crear un espacio donde puedas aprender, inspirarte y compartir tus propias experiencias.
 En un mundo donde la información abunda, quiero ofrecerte contenido relevante y bien investigado que realmente te aporte valor.
 Ya sea que estés aquí para resolver una duda, descubrir algo nuevo o simplemente pasar un buen rato leyendo, espero que disfrutes cada publicación.
-.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.